Chris Barnes (musician): Controversies

-Feud with Seth Putnam
+Seth Putnam controversy

-There was friction between Barnes and Anal Cunt's former vocalist Seth Putnam.
-According to Putnam's now-defunct website (due to his death in 2011), Putnam heckled Barnes during a Six Feet Under set, leading to an altercation between the two ending with Six Feet Under's roadies ganging up on Putnam while Barnes fled to his tour bus.
+There was controversy surrounding Barnes and late Anal Cunt vocalist Seth Putnam.
+According to Putnam, he heckled Barnes during a Six Feet Under set, which lead to an altercation between the two; ultimately, Six Feet Under's roadies ganged up on Putnam while Barnes fled to his tour bus.
 Putnam released the song "Chris Barnes Is a Pussy" as retaliation to the incident.

-Despite the feud, Putnam stated that "Murdered in the Basement" was his favorite song by Six Feet Under.
+Despite the feud, Putnam was a fan of Six Feet Under's music and stated that "Murdered in the Basement" was his favorite song of theirs.